Our Team

 Sharon Fulcher-Estes, LPC-Supervisor

-Meghan Curley, LPC-Associateunder the supervision of Sharon Fulcher-Estes, LPC-S.
+Under the supervision of Sharon Fulcher-Estes, LPC-S

 Meghan Curley, is a Licensed Professional Counselor Associate, under the supervision of Sharon Fulcher-Estes, Licensed Professional Counselor Supervisor.
 Meghan graduated from Abilene Christian University with a Bachelor of Science degree in Social Work and her Master of Science degree in Counseling Psychology.